 Long Term Disability Insurance (LTDI) provides a monthly benefit of 40% of your final average earnings until you reach your normal retirement age (typically age 65).
-You must have a minimum amount of Wisconsin Retirement System (WRS) service of at least 5 of the 7 years prior to your disability to be eligible.
+You must have a minimum amount of Wisconsin Retirement System (WRS) service in at least 5 of the 7 years prior to your disability to be eligible.

 Employees hired before October 16, 1992, who meet certain service requirements, may choose between an LTDI benefit and a WRS disability retirement annuity.
 A WRS disability retirement annuity is payable for life, calculated on your years of WRS service, the number of years remaining until your normal retirement age, and your three highest years of earnings.

-Employees in a protective occupation, like police officers or fire fighters, who became disabled while performing duties associated with their occupation may qualify for a Duty Disability.
+Employees in a protective occupation, like police officers or fire fighters, who became disabled while performing duties associated with their occupation, may qualify for a Duty Disability.

 You may be eligible for disability payments under Social Security.
 You must be considered disabled and unable to do any kind of work for which you are suited.
 Your disability must also last or be expected to last at least a year or result in death.

 Visit the Social Security Disability website for more information.